raminesfahani/Netrilo_Infrastructure/README.md

 ## 🚀 Installation

-You can install any package using the NuGet CLI or `.NET CLI`, or you can choose one from the above list and install from the NuGet website or Package Manager.
+You can install any package using the NuGet CLI or .NET CLI and you can choose one from the above list and install from the NuGet website or Package Manager.
 Here is the command you can use to install manually via `.NET CLI`:

 ```bash
 dotnet add package Netrilo.Infrastructure.Common.Abstractions